IvanKuchin/ftd-acl-optimizer/README.md

 ## Use case

 If you are getting closer to the limit - don't panic !
 It is time to start thinking how to optimize your policies.
 Policies might not be beautifully arranged into groups anymore, but you;ll get an idea of "how to" tackle the problem.
 Crossing the limit does **NOT** mean that your policy stop working or box will crash.
-You probably can leave for another 5-10%.
+You probably have runway for another 5-10%.

 ## How to use